DeutscheSoft/aux-widgets/doc/docs/Angular.md

 ## Subscribing to events

-All AUX Widget events are available via standard DOM custom events.
-Unlike DOM events, AUX Widget events have a list of arguments.
+All A.UX Widget events are available via standard DOM custom events.
+Unlike DOM events, A.UX Widget events have a list of arguments.
 They are available in the CustomEvent object as `ev.detail.args`.

-For instance, for option changes triggered by user interaction, AUX widgets define one standard event called `useraction`.
+For instance, for option changes triggered by user interaction, A.UX widgets define one standard event called `useraction`.
 It has two events, the option name and the new value.
 The following event handler would call the method `onValueChanged` with a two element array.